ardiangroupinc/ai-accelerator/documentation/installation.md

-Alternatively, access argocd or rhoai via the grid button on the Openshift cluster.
+Alternatively, access argocd or rhoai via the grid button on the Openshift cluster webconsole.
 ![AI Accelerator Overview](images/accessing-rhoai-or-argocd.png)